CharlBest/nean-stack-starter/README.md

-# Nean (Neo4j, Express, Angular, Node) Stack Starter
+# NEAN (Neo4j, Express, Angular, Node) Stack Starter

 A basic app that has all the features that all platfroms have like authentication, validation, error handling and more.